mrc-ide/skadi-chart/README.md

     return `<p>Point x=${x}, y=${y} is a ${metadata.type}</p>`
 };

-// partially defining scale, chart can compute y by autoscaling based on
+// define x axis scale.
+The chart can compute y by autoscaling based on
-// the data
-const scales: Scales = {
+// the data, or you could provide specific values for y here instead. const scales: Scales = {
     x: { start: 0, end: 1 }
 };